Paulmicha/common-web-tools/README.md

 See also RDX's article from 2016/07/20 : [Modern Software Over-Engineering Mistakes](https://medium.com/@rdsubhas/10-modern-software-engineering-mistakes-bc67fbef4fc8).

+## Targeted audience

+Developers with or without much knowledge on using a terminal (CLI) working under Linux, MacOS, or Windows (using [Git Bash](https://git-for-windows.github.io/) or [Windows Subsystem for Linux ("bash on Ubuntu on Windows")](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)).

+## Why bash

+If CWT targets the same portability as Python (~ since [2011](https://unix.stackexchange.com/a/24808)), why not just use that language instead ?

+That choice has more to do with personal interest, self-teaching, and minimalism (though one could perfectly implement a minimalist scaffolding tool in either language).

-## What could an ideal solution look like ?
+## What could an ideal solution look like (high-level goal)

 The ideal solution would be measured in cognitive ressource - i.e. how do I quickly get these problems out of the way, *everytime* ?